Adrian-patrick/project-nasa-space-app-crop-prediction-/README.md

+# Crop Prediction & Yield Forecasting Using Machine Learning
+*(Based on `nasatest.ipynb`)*

-📘 Project Overview
+## 📘 Project Overview

-This project focuses on predicting crop type and expected agricultural yield based on environmental and climatic parameters.
-The notebook demonstrates how machine learning models can be trained and used to support agricultural decision-making using rainfall patterns, area size, and climate anomaly indicators such as El Niño and La Niña.
+This project focuses on predicting **crop type** and **expected agricultural yield** based on environmental and climatic parameters.
+The notebook demonstrates how machine learning models can be trained and used to support agricultural decision-making using rainfall patterns, area size, and climate anomaly indicators such as **El Niño** and **La Niña**.

 The goal is to build a simple but effective predictive system that helps farmers, researchers, and policymakers estimate crop suitability and yield under varying climate conditions.

+---

-🚀 Features
+## 🚀 Features

-✔️ Data preprocessing and feature engineering
+- ✔️ Data preprocessing and feature engineering

-✔️ Rainfall pattern analysis
+- ✔️ Rainfall pattern analysis

-✔️ Climate anomaly integration (El Niño / La Niña)
+- ✔️ Climate anomaly integration (El Niño / La Niña)

-✔️ Machine learning model for crop prediction
+- ✔️ Machine learning model for crop prediction

-✔️ Yield forecasting model
+- ✔️ Yield forecasting model

-✔️ Final prediction using user-provided inputs
+- ✔️ Final prediction using user-provided inputs

+---

-📂 Notebook Workflow
+## 📂 Notebook Workflow

-1. Environment Setup
+### **1. Environment Setup**
 The notebook begins by mounting Google Drive and importing necessary libraries such as NumPy, pandas, scikit-learn, etc.

-2. Dataset Loading & Preparation
+### **2. Dataset Loading & Preparation**

-Loads the dataset containing historical crop, rainfall, and climate information.
+- Loads the dataset containing historical crop, rainfall, and climate information.

-Cleans and preprocesses the data.
+- Cleans and preprocesses the data.

-Extracts monthly rainfall features.
+- Extracts monthly rainfall features.

-Encodes categorical variables.
+- Encodes categorical variables.

-3. Exploratory Data Analysis
+### **3. Exploratory Data Analysis**
 Includes:

-Statistical summary
+- Statistical summaries

-Feature distribution
+- Feature distribution plots

-Detection of patterns in rainfall impacting crop yield
+- Detection of rainfall patterns impacting crop growth and yield

-4. Model Training
+### **4. Model Training**
 Two predictive models are trained:

-🌾 Crop Classification Model

-Determines the most suitable crop depending on:

-Total area

-Monthly rainfall

-Presence of El Niño

-Presence of La Niña

-📈 Yield Regression Model

-Predicts the yield (e.g., tons per hectare) for the recommended crop.

-5. Prediction Function

-A unified function is created to generate:

-Predicted crop type

-Estimated yield

-Given:

-Area (hectares)

-12 monthly rainfall values

-El Niño / La Niña indicators

-6. Example Prediction

-The notebook ends with a demonstration prediction using sample values.

-🧪 Example Inputs

-Area: 5000 hectares

-El Niño: 0

-La Niña: 1

-Monthly Rainfall: 12-month vector

-The model outputs:

-Recommended Crop

-Expected Yield

-📦 Requirements

-To run this notebook you need:

-Python 3

-NumPy

-Pandas

-Scikit-Learn

-Google Colab (optional)

-Matplotlib / Seaborn (optional for visualization)

-▶️ How to Use

-Open the notebook in Google Colab or Jupyter.

-Upload the dataset or update the path.

-Run the cells sequentially.

-Modify the input section at the end to test predictions for your own parameters.

-📚 Future Improvements

-Integrate satellite rainfall data (e.g., NASA POWER API)

-Add soil quality parameters

-Use deep learning models for sequential rainfall patterns

-Create a web API or dashboard for real-time predictions
+#### 🌾 **Crop Classification Model**
+Predicts crop suitability based on:
+- Area
+- Monthly rainfall
+- El Niño presence
+- La Niña presence

+#### 📈 **Yield Regression Model**
+Predicts estimated yield (e.g., tons per hectare) for the recommended crop.

+### **5. Prediction Function**
+A single function is developed to produce:
+- **Predicted crop type**
+- **Estimated yield value**

+Inputs required:
+- Area (hectares)
+- 12 monthly rainfall values
+- El Niño / La Niña flags

+### **6. Example Prediction**
+The notebook demonstrates prediction using example inputs for rainfall, climate conditions, and land area.

+---

+## 🧪 Example Inputs
+- **Area:** 5000 hectares
+- **El Niño:** 0
+- **La Niña:** 1
+- **Monthly Rainfall:** 12-number list

+### Example Output:
+- **Recommended Crop:** (Model Result)
+- **Expected Yield:** (Model Estimate)

+---

+## 📦 Requirements
+To run this notebook, install the following:

+- Python 3
+- NumPy
+- Pandas
+- Scikit-Learn
+- Matplotlib / Seaborn *(optional)*
+- Jupyter Notebook or Google Colab

+---

+## ▶️ How to Use
+1. Open the notebook in your preferred environment.
+2. Upload/point to the dataset file.
+3. Run the notebook **cell by cell**.
+4. Modify the input values in the final cell to generate predictions for any region.

+---

+## 📚 Future Improvements
+- Add soil-quality and pH data as features
+- Integrate satellite climate datasets (NASA POWER API, ERA5, etc.)
+- Use LSTM or transformer-based models for time-series rainfall
+- Deploy as a web dashboard or FastAPI backend

+---